aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 </p>

 <p class="about-opening">
-  <span>I've never fit particularly neatly into one box.</span>
+  <span>I've never fit neatly into one box.</span>
 </p>

 <p>I'm introverted, easily distracted, stubborn when I want to figure something out, and almost always carrying around more ideas than I have time to finish.</p>

 <p>I also don't necessarily fit the image I grew up associating with the corporate world.
-For a long time, I had a pretty narrow idea of what "professional" was supposed to look like—and I didn't always see myself in it.
-As a woman of color whose hair is naturally curly, even something as simple as wearing my hair the way it grows became part of figuring out where I fit.
-It took me a while to become comfortable with my curls instead of feeling like they were something I needed to manage or make fit.
+For a long time, I had a pretty narrow idea of what "professional" was supposed to look like and I didn't always see myself in it.
+For instance, as a woman of colour with naturally curly hair, it took me a while to feel comfortable and confident with my curls in a professional environment, instead of feeling like they were something that I needed to manage or make fit.
 These days, I'm much more interested in being good at what I do than trying to make myself look like someone else's idea of what that should look like.</p>

 <p>For a long time, I just thought I was a little odd.
-I grew up feeling like the outcast, and it wasn't until I learned about neurodivergence and was eventually diagnosed with ADHD that a lot of things about the way my brain works started to make sense.</p>
+I had always felt a little like the outcast without really understanding why.
+It wasn't until I learned about neurodivergence and was eventually diagnosed with ADHD that a lot of things about the way my brain works started to make sense.</p>

 </div>